MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 **Searchsploit**

-Searchsploit is used to find exploits of any exploitable network servicec, web services on target network.
+Searchsploit is used to find exploits of any exploitable network services, web services on the target network.

-It Allows to search through exploits and shellcodes using one or more terms from Exploit-DB
+It Allows searching through exploits and shellcodes using one or more terms from Exploit-DB

 **Installing Searchsploit**